-Back in March 2022 we were happy to welcome Lucy and Harriet from Early Years Consultancy NEST to the Naturalmat Baby family, as our first ever dedicated Nursery Sleep Experts.
+Back in March 2022, we were happy to welcome Lucy and Harriet from NEST to the Naturalmat Baby family, as our first ever dedicated Nursery Sleep Experts.
 Founder Lucy and parenting consultant Harriet together have a combined experience of over 25 years, and are both qualified Norland Nannies.

 Together they feel passionate about supporting families to gain the knowledge they need for those early years of parenthood, and to give parents and caregivers the confidence they need to feel they can be the best parents possible.